- The Speech Center

 "Wheaton In" Summer Off Campus/Study Abroad Programs

-Other "Wheaton In" summer programs are also offered on an occasional basis.
+Other "Wheaton In" summer programs are also offered at regular intervals on an occasional basis.
 Here are some representative programs.
-GEL has the most updated information on all programs.
+GPS has the most updated information on all programs.
 All program offerings are based on sufficient student enrollment and safety of travel location.

 Arts in London